Readit News logoReadit News

 tauwauwau commented on Mastercard DNS error went unnoticed for years krebsonsecurity.com/2025/... · Posted by u/todsacerdoti

-billyhoffman · 8 months ago
+billyhoffman · a year ago

 Beyond just IPs, there is a giant class of "DNS record pointing to X shared cloud resource that organization no longer controls" issues.
 The bigger the company, the more widespread the problem.
 These resource names get released back into a common pool that anyone can register.